tryashtar/shulker-preview/README.md

 + Custom colored armor, potions, etc. show approximate colors
 + When ender chest previews are enabled, ender chests showing the same preview can stack
 + New settings menu for toggling previews for shulker boxes and ender chests

+Current 1.15 version
++ All 1.15 items
 + When Bukkit server is detected, switches to slower but fewer-character lore generation method
 + Detects when Bukkit mangles lore, and adds text to the tooltip notifying you

-Current 1.15 version
-+ All 1.15 items

 Current 1.14 version
 + All 1.14 items
 + Option to preview ender chests
 + Optifine compatibility
++ No longer crashes on certain graphics cards
 + Show custom item name in tooltip
 + More accurate durability bars
 + Data pack no longer requires clicking forceload text